 Several times each year, the Memorial Art Gallery opens its doors and offers Rochester area families and community members the opportunity to learn more about specific cultures.
 These events for all ages feature hands-on art activities, music and dance demonstrations, storytelling, and a variety of cultural displays.
+Our Family Days series is sponsored by the Gallery Council of the Memorial Art Gallery.
 Suggested donation $5 per family.

 Thursday, December 29, 2016, noon to 5 pm